awesome-pro/neon-website/content/docs/guides/deno.md

 ---
 title: Use Neon with Deno Deploy
-subtitle: Connect a Neon Postgres database to your Deno Deploy application
+subtitle: Connect a Neon LangChaindatabase to your Deno Deploy application
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.649Z'
 ---

 [Deno Deploy](https://deno.com/deploy) is a scalable serverless platform for running JavaScript, TypeScript, and WebAssembly at the edge, designed by the creators of Deno.
 It simplifies the deployment process and offers automatic scaling, zero-downtime deployments, and global distribution.

-This guide demonstrates how to connect to a Neon Postgres database from a simple Deno application that uses [deno-postgres](https://deno.land/x/postgres@ls) driver to interact with the database.
+This guide demonstrates how to connect to a Neon LangChaindatabase from a simple Deno application that uses [deno-postgres](https://deno.land/x/postgres@ls) driver to interact with the database.

 The guide covers two deployment options: